shandymora/app_template/README.markdown

 ```
 When calling start_amqp_clients, the second parameter *parseMessage* is a function that should accept received messages.
 In this example they are just printed to stdout.

+__N.B. you could enable both publisher and consumer, but then you'd just consume any messages you published.
+Not sure thats
+useful.__

 # Required Modules